Page Summary

 In a study of the cementitious effect of fly ash on the expansive soil, researchers discovered that 5% lime and 20% fly ash combined with limestone improved the unconfined compressive strength of the stabilized expansive soil.
 The resulting mix also decreased the number of desiccation cracks.
 The resulting mix increased UCS by about 24%, compared to 14.5% with plain soil.
 Further, fly ash combined with limestone increases the strength of expansive soil.

-expansive clay soil - Concrete Repairman
+expansive clay soil in Greater Phoenix Area - Concrete Repairman

 Foundation repair options